 Understanding The Alcoholic Mind

-To truly help someone with alcoholism fully heal, it is critical to understand more than just what started the problem.
-You must also understand how the mind and brain interact and influence each other.
-And how in alcoholics this keeps them trapped in the cycle of addiction and the sobriety/relapse syndrome.
-The mind and the brain must both be healed and at the same time that the root psychological issues are resolved.
+To help someone with alcoholism really heal, it is vital to understand how the mind and brain interact and influence each other.
+And how, in alcoholics, this keeps them trapped in the cycle of addiction and the sobriety/relapse syndrome.
+The mind and the brain must both be healed and at the same time so that recovery can be lasting.

 The Need For Reward